Heinrich Schulz (politician): Political career

 Schulz worked from 1906 to 1919 as managing director of the central education committee of the SPD.
 Although he was originally to be found on the left wing of the party around Rosa Luxemburg, he adopted the Burgfriedenspolitik positions of Friedrich Ebert at the outbreak of the First World War.
 During the First World War Schulz served in the army in Namur, Belgium.
 After his discharge from military service in November 1918, he was employed by Friedrich Ebert as his personal advisor, managing director of the Reich Chancellery and liaison with the Reich and state authorities.
 In 1919 he was appointed to the executive of the SPD, and from 1919 was chairman of the Central Office for Working Youth, which later became the "Association of German Youth Workers' Associations".
 He was also the chairman of the "Reich Committee for Socialist Education Work".

 In the twenties he was chairman of the "Working Group of Social Democratic Teachers" and head of the "Socialist Cultural Association".

-Schulz died on September 4, 1932 in Berlin, one week before his 60th birthday.
+Schulz died on September 4, 1932, in Berlin, at age 59.